 There are several reasons why companies choose to use Skype rather than a phone or personal interview.
-Skype is easy to use and there is no special equipment needed by the employer or the potential employee.
-It has become a cost effective way to conduct long-distance and international interviews.
-Employers can get a better feel for the personality of those being interviewed to determine if they are a good fit for the company.
+Skype is easy to use, and there is no special equipment needed by the employer or the potential employee.
+It has become a cost-effective way to conduct long-distance and international interviews.
+Employers can get a better feel for the personalities of those being interviewed to determine if they are a good fit for the company.

-College and university admissions offices are using Skype as way to interview students and assist students in receiving information for any questions they may have.
-Skype is very helpful for students who are interested in attending a school that requires them to travel far.
-To visit a campus for an in-person interview would involve a lot more time out of a student’s busy week.
-Parents would have to take time off from work, travel to the school, and possibly stay over, so this could be somewhat of a hardship.
+College and university admissions offices are using Skype to interview students and assist them in receiving information for any questions they may have.
+Skype is helpful for students who are interested in attending a school that would require them to travel far.

 Skype is effective because students can get an honest feel for the school they want to attend.
-Since they will be talking virtually with an admissions official, the interview is much more personable then a phone interview.
+Since they will talk virtually with an admissions official, the interview is more personable than a phone interview.

 Important Steps BEFORE the interview:

 - Make sure you have a professional username and profile picture on Skype.

 - If you are already on Skype, make sure your profile picture and username is professional.
 The profile picture should be a thumbnail of your face.
 Creating a username with your first and last name is the ideal option.